sumn2u/learn-javascript/en/events.md

 </script>
 ```

-link'sHere, the default behavior of the link upon click is prevented, i.e. navigating towards the link' target.
+Here, the default behavior of the link upon click is prevented, i.e. navigating towards the link' target.